 thoughts on life and death:

-it turns about that there is a god, I don't think that
+is a god, I don't think that he's evil, I think that,

-there are worse things in life than death.
-If you've ever
+worse things in life than death.
+I mean, If you've ever

-It's not the quantity of your sexual relations that counts.
+quantity of your sexual relations that count.
+It's the

-It's the quality.
-On the other hand, if the quantity drops
+quality.
+On the other hand, if the quantity drops below

-below once every eight months, I would definitely look
+once every eight months, I would definitely look into

 Screenwriter(s): David Cronenberg